vojtechruz/spring-core-cert-notes-4.2/Spring Core Certification Notes 4.2.md

 #Spring Application Lifecycle
 - Three main phases - Initialization, Use, Destruction
-- Lifecycle independent on configuration style used (java / xml)
+- Lifecycle independent on configuration style used (java / XML)

 ##Initialization phase
 - Application is prepared for usage